BEA 8.1

-BEA 8.1 Certified Developer: Build Solutions Examination
+Certified Developer: Build Solutions

-Study Guide
+Study

 The BEA 8.1 Certified Developer: Build Solutions examination is designed to assess the critical areas of knowledge needed to successfully build custom solutions using BEA technologies, especially Workshop and Server, but also Integration and Portal.